Critics' Choice Super Award for Best Actress in a Superhero Movie

 The Critics' Choice Super Award for Best Actress in a Superhero Movie is an award presented by the Critics Choice Association to the best performance by an actress in a superhero film.

-This award was first presented in 2021 to Margot Robbie for her role as Harley Quinn on Birds of Prey (and the Fantabulous Emancipation of One Harley Quinn).
-Along with Florence Pugh, they are also the most nominated actresses in this category with two nominations each.
+This award was first presented at the 1st Critics' Choice Super Awards in 2021 to Margot Robbie for her role as Harley Quinn in Birds of Prey (and the Fantabulous Emancipation of One Harley Quinn).
+Robbie and Florence Pugh are the most nominated actresses in this category with two nominations each.

-The current recipient of the award is Florence Pugh for her role as Yelena Belova in Thunderbolts*.
+The current recipient of the award is Milly Alcock for her role as Kara Zor-El / Supergirl in Supergirl.